There are 3 elements to Corporate Reputation. (These are referred to as the reputational radar.)

-2) Organisational reputation: what the public think about the ‘organisation’ as opposed to the ‘brand’.
+2) Organisational reputation: what the public thinks about the ‘organisation’ as opposed to the ‘brand’.
 For example, Unilever PLC has a house of brands and also has individual sub-brands.
 Therefore the public reputation of the company can be different from the reputation surrounding each of the individual brands.

-3) Stakeholder reputation: the reputation that stakeholders have the brand or the company that they are dealing with.
+3) Stakeholder reputation: the reputation that stakeholders have of the brand or the company that they are dealing with.
 (Stakeholder = person group or another organisation that has a direct or indirect stake in a company.)